jsenv/core/README.md

 2. A build generating an optimized version of source files into a directory
 3. A build server serving build files
 4. A test runner executing test files in web browser(s)

+Jsenv cares a lot about the developer experience.
+As a result it can be enjoyed by people without much experience in tooling.
+Or by people wanting to use a simple tool, without hidden complexities.

 [Link to documentation](<https://github.com/jsenv/core/wiki/A)-directory-structure>)